 6 cups peeled, cored, and grated Granny Smith apples

 3/4 tsp cinnamon

 In a large bowl, combine all ingredients and serve.
 Serves at least 8.

-And, if you’re struggling to make egg-free matzah balls like we were, check out Food Allergy Family Fun‘s suggestions on the subject. *Note: I also added 2 Tablespoons of rendered chicken fat (or schmaltz, as your Bubbe would call it) and 1/4 cup of seltzer.* De-lish!
+And, if you’re struggling to make egg-free matzah balls like we were, check out The Tablet magazine‘s suggestions on the subject. *Note: I also added 2 Tablespoons of rendered chicken fat (or schmaltz, as your Bubbe would call it).* De-lish!